How to Encourage Healthy Lifestyles and Food Choices for Families

 5. Limit Screen Time and Encourage Mindful Breaks

-Excessive screen time is linked to sedentary behavior and poor dietary choices.
+Excessive screen time is linked to sedentary behaviour and poor dietary choices.
 Schools and families can work together to encourage:

 Screen-free meals